southerngs/ppopp-site/program.md

 The program for PPoPP has been finalized and the preliminary schedule (which is subject to change) is shown below.

+The proceedings for [PPoPP 2015](http://dl.acm.org/citation.cfm?id=2688500) are available in the ACM Digital Library.

+The program is also available via [Google Calendar](https://www.conference-publishing.com/listCal.php?Event=PPOPP15&Full=Agenda).

 <meta charset="UTF-8">

 <h2>Sunday February 8</h2>